therealseanwallace/weather/README.md

 # Weather app made in vanilla JS

 ## Description
 An assignment I did for The Odin Project.
 This one was pretty easy and fun, and really helped cement some important learnings (see below.)

+Uses the openweather api to fetch and display weather for a location entered by the user.

 # [Live](https://therealseanwallace.github.io/weather/)